polichtm/MCW-Azure-Stack/Hands-on lab/HOL step-by-step - Azure Stack.md

 4. Display the **Deployment options (Classic)** blade, monitor the deployment and wait until the web app is deployed.

-5. Select the **Overview** tab, and then click the URL.
+5. Select the **Overview** tab, and then choose the URL.
 This should automatically open a new browser tab displaying the Contoso Finance web app.

     ![The URL is selected in the App Service blade.](images/Hands-onlabstep-by-step-AzureStackimages/media/image127.png "App Service blade")